 First infant formula

 First infant formula is the type of formula recommended for newborns.
-This should always be the formula you use and is suitable until your baby is 1 year old.
+This should always be the formula you use.
+It's suitable until your baby is 1 year old.

-There are several different brands of first formula milks available on the market.
-These are regulated to ensure they have the essential ingredients your baby needs.
+There are several brands of first formula milk available on the market.
+These are regulated to make sure they have the essential ingredients your baby needs.

 Hungry baby milk

 Hungry baby formula contains more casein than whey.
 Casein is a protein that is harder for babies to digest.

 This type of formula milk is often described as suitable for "hungrier babies".
 But there is no evidence that babies settle better or sleep longer when fed it.

 Hungry baby milk is suitable from birth, but ask your PHN for advice first.